dlord/spigot-docker/README.md

     docker run --name minecraft-data -v /var/lib/minecraft java:7 true

-The startup script updates the permissions of the data volumes before running Minecraft.
+The startup script updates the permissions of the data volumes before running Spigot.
 You are free to modify the contents of these directories without worrying about permissions.

 For some Spigot plugins, this location would cause unnecessary confusion due to